 If you, too, are letting go and trying to infuse a little additional adventure in your home in the kind of an indoor hanging or swing chair, here's what you need to know.
 Yes, you can DIY it, but you have to know what you are doing--choose it from an expert.
 Alan Chenkin, a D.C.-based carpentry expert and Taskrabbit tasker, told House Beautiful all about the swing-hanging process.|}

 Together with making sure that the swing itself can fit in your preferred place, you have to make sure that there's sufficient room about it.
 "Pick a place that allows for at least three feet of distance behind the swing, and at least 14 inches on each side to stop hitting a wall or railing," Chenkin advises.

 Step 2: Find the Ceiling Joist

-Step 3: Install (and Check! ) |} the Mount
+Step 3: Install (and Check! ) ) |} the Mount

 Now, for the install.
-First, you have to pre-drill holes and utilize appropriate lag bolts to attach the mounting. |} Then you have to test it out--before you really hang the swing.
-"Test it with your entire body weight by hanging on the mount," he clarifies.
+To begin with, you need to pre-drill holes and use appropriate lag bolts to attach the mounting. |} Then you need to test it out--yes, before you really hang the swing.
+"Test it with your entire body fat by hanging on the bracket," he clarifies.

-Measure 4: Hang the Swing|}
+Step 4: Hang the Swing|}